jupyter-book/mystmd/.changeset/fuzzy-pots-think.md

 "myst-parser": patch
 ---

-Code block only trims end, not start of lines.
+Only trim end of line for myst-directives, not both the start and end of lines.
+This is important for keeping indentation in code blocks.